kammitama5/kammitama5.github.io/_posts/2018-3-30-Friday-March-30th.md

 - Over the next week, I'm working through [LYAH](http://learnyouahaskell.com/chapters) (I did it last year, but it's surprising how much it looked like Greek back then compared to now!) and then continuing with [Haskellbook](http://haskellbook.com/).
 - In between, I'll be making simple things like Text games that can be run on the command line and stuff like that in Haskell.
+- The goal is to work on buildable stuff in Haskell, and eventually work my way up to larger and larger code-bases in Haskell.
 - Oh, I also got [Snoyman's Yesod book](https://www.amazon.com/Developing-Web-Applications-Haskell-Yesod/dp/1449316972), so I may post some of my work on that as well.

 ## I was Haskelling along...